SSu4K/PyChess/README.md

 - make a move in a position
 - represent the move in algebraic notation
 - load position from the FEN format
+- terminal user interface
+- graphical interface using pygame

 Current goals:
+- add promotion user interface
+- implement win, loss and draw conditions
-- make chess playable by two players in the terminal
+- make the game fully playable for two players
-- add user interface using pygame
 - add simple bot able to play against player or another bot

 Chess pieces textures source: